ahsan598/devops-tools-cheatsheets/git/interview-qa/git-interview-questions.md

 - Be clear on how Git works behind the scenes
 - Know `merge`, `rebase`, `revert`, `reset`, `stash` and `cherry-pick`
 - Understand `.git`, `HEAD`, and GitOps concept for DevOps roles

----

-**🧠 Bookmark this for interview revision and daily Git refresh!**